Abudo-S/WatchOut_DPS_Project/README.md

 WatchOut game.
 The goal of the project is to implement the Administration Server, the Administration Client, and a peer-to-peer scalable system of players.
-The Players autonomously organize themselves when they need to elect a seeker and when they concurrently want to reach the home base (Distributed mutual exclusion).
+The Players autonomously organize themselves (gRPC calls/streams) when they need to elect a seeker and when they concurrently want to reach the home base (Distributed mutual exclusion) or in other information-exchange scenarios.
 Moreover, they periodically send heart-rate measurements to the Administration Server.

 ![Screenshot 2024-07-08 143021](https://github.com/Abudo-S/WatchOut_DPS_Project/assets/40835481/6ddcbda3-8307-4db6-935b-3870fdfef1db)